googleforgames/agones/site/content/en/docs/Installation/upgrading.md

   - When we make incompatible Alpha changes, we will document the APIs involved.

 ## SDK Deprecation Policies as of Agones v1.41.0

+- Client SDK updates are not mandatory for game server binaries except for SDK proto deprecations or breaking Alpha API changes.

+- You can continue to use a binary compiled several months ago working, except in the case of a deprecation.

-Breaking changes will be called out in upgrade documentation to allow admins to plan their upgrades.
+- Breaking changes will be called out in upgrade documentation to allow admins to plan their upgrades.

+- Expect to check if there are breaking changes to Stable APIs you use yearly or Beta APIs semi-annually.

 ### Stable Deprecation Policies

 A Stable API may be marked as deprecated in release X and removed from Stable in release X+10.

 ### Beta Deprecation Policies

 When a feature graduates from Beta to Stable at release X, the API will be present in both Beta and Stable surfaces from release X to release X+5.
 The Beta API is marked as deprecated in release X and removed from Beta in release X+5.
 A Beta API may be marked as deprecated in release X and removed from Beta in release X+5 without the API graduating to Stable.

 ### Alpha Deprecation Policies

 There is no guaranteed proto compatibility between releases for Alpha SDK protos.
 When an Alpha API graduates to Beta the API will be deleted from the Alpha proto with no overlapping release.
 An API may be removed from the Alpha proto during any release without graduating to Beta.